sohalsdr/hexo-theme-one-paper-en/README.md

 ### Fonts

 This theme includes and uses Rasmus Andersson's [Inter](https://github.com/rsms/inter) typeface.
-The original Chinese version of this theme used Google's [Montserrat](https://fonts.google.com/specimen/Montserrat) typeface, but I opted to switch to Inter to improve readability, particularly when it comes to distinguishing headings. **The Montserrat font files are still included in the theme repository.
+The original Chinese version of this theme used Google's [Montserrat](https://fonts.google.com/specimen/Montserrat) typeface, but I opted to switch to Inter to improve readability, particularly when it comes to distinguishing headings. **The Montserrat font files are still included in the theme repository**.

 #### To switch back to Montserrat: